HSF/hsf.github.io/organization/_posts/2016/2016-05-04-Workshop-summary.md

 -   Integration with SIMD instructions

-Alignement: developed a fully automatized fast alignment procedure for LHCb VELO, in production
+Alignment: developed a fully automated fast alignment procedure for LHCb VELO, in production

 EDM Toolkit: PODIO project, also in HSF incubator, efficient I/O with PODs, currently being evaluated in the context of FCC/lcio